Urological Research Foundation's home page

 Ultimately, genetic testing will provide the understanding for what causes prostate cancer, and then guide the way to effective and preventative treatments.

-The researchers discovered several new regions statistically associated with prostate cancer.
+Dr. Catalona and his research collaborators have discovered several new regions statistically associated with prostate cancer.
 This discovery means that some fraction of men may carry a mutated gene that predisposes them to prostate cancer.

 This research also found that a genetic connection does exist between prostate and breast cancer.
 There are genes that when mutated in men cause prostate cancer and when mutated in women cause breast cancer.